shftan/shftan.github.io/index.md

 </div>

 <div class="row-fluid" id="contact"></div>
 **Contact me**: I am based in the SF Bay Area in 2018.
-You can reach me at ht395 AT cornell.edu
+You can reach me at ht395 AT cornell.edu.

 **For fun**: heard of Erdos numbers?
 [What's Your Hall Number?](http://hallnumber.pythonanywhere.com)